ServiceInnovationLab/smartstart-frontend/README.md

 ## Creating and deploying a build

 You must have a clean git tree in order to make the build.
 To create the build, run `npm run build`.
 The build will be created in the `dist/` folder.
+A `VERSION.txt` file will also be added, with the short hash of the most recent git commit.

+## Using local test data

+Alternatively, you can run a variant of these commands to use a local data fixture (as opposed to whatever the default API endpoint is).

+For the devserver:

+`npm start:local`

+For the build:

+`npm run build:local`

+## Running with the backend too

+You must use a cloud evenrinment to enable login and personalisation functionality.
+Follow the instructions in the `README.md` in the [ops repository](https://gitlab.catalyst.net.nz/lef/ops).
+Once ssh'd in to the frontend server you can do `cd project` and then if you would like to run the development server rather than the built version, run `run-dev`.